 Seeing what sort of silly scenario the class had to go through was entertaining, but I think the show focused too much on the spontaneity of the “Happiness Class.”
 I personally would have liked to have learned more about the characters as people.
 Was there a reason for their bad luck?
 How did their bad luck affect their families and friends?
 How do the girls react to the constant stream of misfortune that seems to follow them?
 Does Hibari ever find a love outside of a sign post?
 This would have been much more interesting to explore than rapping rabbits, although Timothy’s rap is pretty awesome (see below).

 Although I will never review an anime just based on its yuri content, it is always a welcomed and positive addition in my eyes.
 While it is not entirely yuri-based, Anne Happy definitely had some yuri- and I loved it.
 The most yuriish moments are between Hibiki and Ren.
 As I said earlier, Ren attracts female animals because of her charm.
 However, it isn’t just nonhuman species that like her.
 Human females are attracted to her as well, including Hibiki.
 She even admits to being in love with Ren!
-As the series goes on, a lot of hints about Hibiki’s feelings for Ren are thrown in, although their relationship is never 100% confirmed as real.
+As the series goes on, a lot of hints about Hibiki’s feelings for Ren are thrown in, although their relationship is never 100% confirmed as real like in many yuri series.
 I couldn’t help but take the bait myself, though.

 You could also argue that there could be some yuri chemistry between Hibari, Hanako, and Botan, though it is much more subtle.
 If you want heavy yuri, you would need to look elsewhere, but if you are interested in adorable shojou ai, I definitely recommend Anne Happy for a cute yuri fix.